 Select students accompanied by the art teacher bring art lessons, projects and activities into community organizations and nursing homes on a regular basis throughout the school year.

 Computer Graphics is the art of creating pictures or movies using computer technologies.
-Such technologies include photographs, drawings, paintings, 3-D printers to make sculptures and model, design and film/videos.
+Such technologies include photographs, drawings, paintings, 3-D printers to make sculptures and models.

 Computer Graphics 1: